CristianCanedo/Code-First-Bank-Database/README.md

 In the application Federal Bank administrators may also log in (although with only 3 tries) and list all bank customers, edit customers, or remove customers.

-To be implemented: Customer Account Settings, Edit Customers, Remove Customers
+To be implemented: Customer Account Settings, Edit Customers, Remove Customers, resetting Admin tries after 15 minutes.